NvsYashwanth/machinelearningmaster/README.md

 * If lambda=0, we have vanilla linear regression.
 If lambda has a large value, weights become zero hence it will under-fit.
 * If look at the equation closely, the bias term is not regularized (the sum starts at j = 1, not 0).
-* we can perform Ridge Regression either by computing a closed-form equation or by performing Gradient Descent.
+* We can perform Ridge Regression either by computing a closed-form equation or by performing Gradient Descent.

 ### Using closed form
 <p align='center'>